 Saturday, October 11, 9:00am-1:00pm

-Michael will take you on a walk in the autumn woods to develop your perceptive skills and hone your bark knowledge with this hands-on experience. $45 per participant.
-Pre-registration is required and space is limited.
-Contact Elizabeth Lee to reserve a space.
+Michael will take you on a walk in the autumn woods to develop your perceptive skills and hone your bark knowledge with this hands-on experience.
+Nature series is presented by Elizabeth Lee, Outdoor Guide.
+Co-sponsored by the Northeast Wilderness Trust

 Tuesday, July 15